 - Recruiting new PCs and other volunteers in your Precinct and communicating with them regularly.
 Adding volunteers means you can divide the Precinct for more personal 6 contact with the voters.
 It also means providing additional support and backup for each other and for your candidates.
 Develop winning strategies by utilizing the group's collective skills, best practices, contacts, and energy to get the job done!

 - In case of a vacant Legislative seat, elected PCs will meet with interested candidates, and forward a slate of 3 candidates to the Maricopa County Board of Supervisors to fill the appointment.

 - In Presidential Election years, PCs are responsible for electing the Presidential Convention Delegates at the District Level Convention.

 In short, we support—and more importantly, shape—the larger goals of the Democratic Party by acting locally, as productive and helpful members of our own community, and actively participating in Party decision making.

-While the 2017-2018 PC Election is complete, you can still become an appointed PC.
+Outside of PC Election cycles, you can still become an appointed PC.

 OK, but what is a precinct?

 Precincts are the smallest political units in the country.
 A precinct is where elections are won or lost.
 Most importantly, it is your neighborhood.
 A precinct is made up of one or more Precinct Committeepersons.
 They lead the precinct working with other volunteers as a team to promote Democratic values and elect Democrats to office.
 To determine what Precinct you are in click here to go to the LD24 Precinct Map page.

 Each precinct has an allotted number of PC slots, based on the number of registered Democratic voters.

 What if my precinct has already maxed out its PC quota?